mpurbo/cheat/git.cheat.md

 # Git Cheat Sheet

-This is a collection of git commands that I frequently used for my daily tasks.
+A collection of git-related tasks and commands that I frequently used for my daily tasks.

-### Create local git, initial push to remote
+## Project Management

+### Starting

+When starting a project locally, after creating some initial files and creating a remote repo somewhere, I always do following steps to setup a repo:
 ```bash
 git init
 git add .